dreamcatcher-tech/network/Inbox/2025-03-03 1553 demo of wrapping a napp on npm.md

 Set up mundane things, like being able to debug in ts directly.

 Show it generating some helpful docs from the library.

+Then, keep this tracking the main release, and make our own decisions as to

+So the registry we would launch would be for napps only, be ts native, be decentralized, include payments.

+Show how running the napp would cause a small micro payment to go to the module author.